 Yogic philosophy states that the effects of Mula Bandha are more powerful than the contraction of all other muscles combined Mula Bandha, together with Uddiyana Bandha and Jalandhara Bandha, form a trio of yogic “body locks”.
 Performing all three together is called Maha Bandha, the great lock.
 This was only taught in secret to advanced adepts in tantra yoga.
 “Now I shall tell you the best means of attaining success in Yoga.
 The practitioner should keep it secret.” says the tantric text Shiva Samhita (4:12-15) about Mula Bandha.

 Contracting these muscles affects the nervous, circulatory, respiratory, endocrine, and energy systems.

-The root lock, or the “yogic kegel”, is located at the perineum, and work to keep pranic energy from dissipating out the bodily base.
+The root lock, or the “yogic kegel”, is located at the perineum.
+It works to keep pranic energy from dissipating out the bodily base.
 It helps to direct that energy up the central channel.
 It’s a paradoxical technique of locking the physical body to unlock the energy body.

 Mula Bandha activates both the parasympathetic and sympathetic nervous system.
 It works to bring balance between the two.
 This balance affects the hypothalamus.
 In turn, it balances your testosterone levels and emotions.

 Hatha Yoga Pradipika described an alternative to contracting the muscles of Mula Bandha.
 It can also be performed by sitting on the heel at the level of the perineum: “Press the heel against the perineum and contract the perineum.
 Draw the Apana upward.
 This is known as Moola Bandha.” – Verse 61, Chapter 4 Hatha Yoga Pradipika